MathWebSearch/mws/README.md

 Content
 -------
-* `LICENSE` copy of the license under which this software is distributed
-* `TODO` project TODOs which have not materialized into tickets
-* `CMakeLists.txt`  cmake build script
+* `config/` configuration files
-* `data/` data used for demo running MWS
+* `data/` data used to run a MWS demo
-* `doc/` documentation and design
 * `scripts/` utility scripts
 * `src/` source code
 * `test/` test source code and data
 * `third_party/` third party source code
+* `CMakeLists.txt` CMake build script
+* `LICENSE` copy of the license under which this software is distributed
+* `Makefile` build makefile
+* `README.md` documentation overview about the project
+* `TODO` project TODOs which have not materialized into tickets

 Compiling and Testing
 ---------------------
-Compiling of the source tree is automated via cmake.
+Compiling of the source tree is automated via CMake.
 You can build the sources using the following command:

 	make

-Binaries are built in the `bin/` directory.
-To select extra components to compile, use:
+Binaries are built in the `bin/` directory, while documentation in `bin/docs`.
+To select or de-select which components to compile, use:

 	make config